 - Fishing (will need a permit)

 Amenities: Beach restrooms (for day use visitors) and cold showers are available.
 The Silver Strand Beach Café operates from Memorial Day through Labor Day weekend.
-In addition to concessions like ice cream and sandwiches, guests can rent boogie boards and other beach gear here (call ahead to see what is available).
+Besides concessions like ice cream and sandwiches, guests can rent boogie boards and other beach gear here (call ahead to see what is available).

 Fire pits are available on a first-come, first-serve basis during the summer.